m-tosch/mu/README.md

 The tests use [googletest](https://github.com/google/googletest)

-After successfully building the project (with cmake), you can run the tests locally from the command line inside the generated `build/tests` folder:
+After successfully building the project, you can run the tests locally from the command line inside the generated `build/tests` folder:

 ```cmd
 ./mu_tests